CVE-2024-0799 Overview

 Immediate Actions Required

-- Identify all Arcserve UDP 8.1 and 9.2 installations within your environment
+- Identify all Arcserve UDP 8.1 and 9.2 installations and confirm version status across the environment.

 Patch Information